PowerGridModel/power-grid-model-io/docs/converters/pandapower_converter.md

 * Currently, the conversions only support powerflow calculations and their relevant attributes.
 * Any feature involving a PV bus, ie. generator, DC line are unsupported as of now.
-* Due to differences between the power-grid-model and pandapower, some components in one model are modeled as multiple components in the other or vise versa.
-  An example on how to cross-reference can be found in the [pandapower conversion example](../examples/pandapower_example.ipynb#cross-referencing-objects).

 In addition, the following component-specific modelling differences exist.